 (Example of an Automatic Autoclave being unloaded)

 Manual autoclaves require more work on your part.
 They are not as easy to operate as automatic units but they are much less expensive and easier to repair.
 They are also less expensive.
-How does this process differ from automatic units?
+How does this process differ from automatic devices?

-- Since this is a manual unit, you need to patiently wait for the water to flow into the unit and set the autoclave to the fill position each time.
+- Since this is a manual unit, you need to patiently wait for the water to flow into the unit and set the steam autoclave to the fill position each time.

 - Once the autoclave is done sterilizing, you will need to manually open the door and exhaust the steam before setting the dry cycle.
 Please take note that the pressure will need to drop to zero as well.